wuxc/pywin32doc/md/PyIExternalConnection.md

 ## [PyIExternalConnection](#pyiexternalconnection)\.AddConnection

-int \= **AddConnection\( *extconn*  *, reserved* ** \)
+int =AddConnection\(extconn, reserved\)
 Increments an object's count of its strong external connections \(links\)\.

 #### Parameters

-  -  *extconn* : int
+  - extconn : int

     Type of external connection to the object\.
 The only type of external connection currently supported by this interface is strong, which means that the object must remain alive as long as this external connection exists\.
-Strong external connections are represented by the value EXTCONN\_STRONG \= 0x0001, which is defined in the enumeration EXTCON
+Strong external connections are represented by the value EXTCONN\_STRONG = 0x0001, which is defined in the enumeration EXTCON

-  -  *reserved\=0* : int
+  - reserved=0 : int

     A reserved parameter